MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/is_color.md

 # is_color

-Returns true if the subject entity is the named color.
+Returns true if the subject entity is of the named color.

 ## Parameters